ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Measurement of an anisotropic SGWB with two ET-like detectors

-As we already remarked, we are working in the limit of $2 \pi f \vert \vec{x}_i - \vec{x}_j \vert = 2 \pi f d_{\rm ET} \ll 1$.
-Therefore, we disregard the phase at the end of the first line of this expression.
-We will find that only a few corelators (in multipole space) are nonvanishing in this limit.
-In this work we only focus on them, as the remaining ones are suppressed by the smallness of $2 \pi f d_{\rm ET} \ll 1$.
+In this work, for definiteness, we assume that the two detectors are located at the two sites under consideration for the actual ET detector.
+The first site is the Sos Enattos mine in Sardinia, at coordinates $40.4^\circ N,\;\; 9.45^\circ E$.
+The second site is at the Belgium–Netherlands border.
+For definiteness, we choose the city of Maastricht, at coordinates $50.9^\circ N,\;\; 5.69^\circ E$.
+Assuming the Earth to be a perfect sphere of radius $R_E = 6,371$ km, the length of the segment connecting these two locations is $d_{\rm ET} \simeq 1,200$ km.
+For this choice, the argument in the phase of eq. (\ref{sti-stj}) satisfies

+As we discuss below (see Figure \ref{fig:ET-sensitivity}) this quantity is smaller than one at the frequency to which ET is most sensitive to.
+As an example, for a scale invariant GW signal ($\Omega_{\rm GW}$ independent of frequency), the sensitivity is strongly peaked at $f \simeq 7 \, {\rm Hz}$.
+For this value, the product in eq. (\ref{factor-phase}) evaluates to about $0.18$.
+It is therefore meaningful to evaluate eq. (\ref{sti-stj}) as an expansion series in $\Phi$.
+As we show below, the response functions to the various multipoles $p_{\ell m}$ are suppressed by positive powers of $\Phi$, with exception to those to the multipoles $\ell = 0,\, 2 ,\, 4$ and $\left\vert m \right\vert \leq \ell$ \cite{Allen:1996gp}.
+For this reason, in this work we evaluate only these unsuppressed contributions.
+As we show in Appendix \ref{app:Phi}, correlators betwwen even (odd) multipoles $\ell$ receive contributions only from even (odd) powers of $\Phi$.
+Therefore, evaluating these coefficients at $\Phi = 0$ results in a ${\rm O} \left( \Phi^2 \right) \simeq 3 \%$ inaccuracy at the most sensitive frequencies.
+Taking $\Phi = 0$ allows for a greater simplification of eq. (\ref{sti-stj}).
 This is a major departure from the study of \cite{Allen:1996gp}, where the much longer distance between the two LIGO interferometers did not allow for this simplification.
 As we show in this work, in this limit the detector response functions (to be defined shortly) acquire vey simple analytical expressions, which can be employed to determine the SNR, and hence the sensitivity to the anisotropy, almost fully analytically, only up to one numerical integration over frequency.

 Proceeding in this way, we can readily go from the correlation of the signal at the three vertices to the correlator of the signal in the thee channels, and write